And when it was day, the magistrates sent the serjeants, saying, Let those men go.

 And they all wept sore, and fell on Paul's neck, and kissed him,

-they elaborately showed love
+they were elaborately showing love

 Sorrowing most of all for the words which he spake, that they should see his face no more.
 And they accompanied him unto the ship.